morganmayday/tayen-core/archetypes/banner/tactician.md

 -- What is my enemies' most immediate goal?

 -- What outcomes of this conflict do my enemies most want?

+#### Gambit
+A second-level tactician, as a minor action, can begin a _gambit._ They declare the difficulty they're attempting,

 #### Make the Call
 A third-level tactician can, as a free action once per arc, if shit's already hit the fan this scene, tell the Spinner what their objective this scene is.